 But you may want to get a browser-focused operating system on some old PC hardware you have running around—perhaps it used to run Windows XP and you’d rather have a more secure environment.
 Here are some ways you can do this.

-A Lightweight Linux Desktop
+Alternatively: Try a Lightweight Linux Desktop